Below are the candidates for 2018 IEEE Division IV Delegate-Elect/Director-Elect.

 (Nominated by IEEE Division IV)

-Dept. of Electrical Engineering and Computer Science
+Professor of Electrical and Computer Engineering

 IEEE Accomplishments and Activities